Emotional intelligence in the workplace

 This acceptance is not the same as resignation or passivity — it simply means that we need to analyze the situation objectively and be real about what we can and cannot control.

-What you can do, though, is control how you respond (not react) to the world around you — even though you can’t control the outcome of the situation.
+What you can do, though, is control how you respond (not react) to the world around you.

 By being more relaxed, you allow yourself to pause before responding to the situation, thereby increasing your chances of a more temperate response.

-In their book Intrinsic Motivation and Self-Determination in Human Behavior, Edward L. Deci and Richard M. Ryan claim that, if we want to persist at anything, we need mechanisms that initiate and maintain effort.
+In their book Intrinsic Motivation and Self-Determination in Human Behavior, Deci and Ryan claim that, if we want to persist at anything, we need mechanisms that initiate and maintain effort — motivation

 However, there are two types of motivation:

-- Intrinsic motivation — stems from inside the individual — we do something because we find it interesting and satisfying, and
+1. Intrinsic motivation — stems from inside the individual — we do something because we find it interesting and satisfying.

-- Extrinsic motivation — stems from outside the individual — we do something because it leads to a tangible award.
+2. Extrinsic motivation — stems from outside the individual — we do something because it leads to a tangible reward.

 Intrinsic motivation plays a critical role in emotional intelligence — emotionally intelligent and successful people know how to motivate themselves.